-For subsequent two-year coverage modules, i.e., the first year of the next twoyear coverage module, the amount of insurance per acre for the SRH with the added acreage, see Para.
-2141E must be recalculated using the revenue reports for the added acreage, if available, and/or the T-revenue will be assigned to determine the amount of insurance for the added acreage for any years that revenue reports are not provided.
+For subsequent two-year coverage modules, i.e., the first year of the next two-year coverage module, the amount of insurance per acre for the SRH with the added acreage, see Para.
+2141E must be recalculated using the revenue reports for the added acreage, if available, and/or an assigned T-revenue to determine the amount of insurance for the added acreage for any years that revenue reports are not provided.